truonghm/sql-problems/review.md

 In past 2 years, particularly during the months I was unemployed, I have realized that the hiring process for data analyst role is becoming increasingly technical.
 There are mainly two ways to test the applicant technical ability that I have encountered:

-1. **Assignment/Testing**: Applicant is assigned a data analysis problem, which can either be done at home and submit before given deadline, or done on-site.
+1. **Assignment/Testing**: Applicant is assigned a data analysis problem, which can either be done at home and submitted before a given deadline, or done on-site.
 The former is more common.
 Applicant can choose whichever technologies they are comfortable with, as long as they can produce result.
 Methodology and domain knowledge are often valued more.

 2. **Technical questions** given during interviews, which cover various topics: probability, statistics, SQL, Python, R, etc. You may be required to write your code on paper.